-and disobey His laws?
+Question: Can you say that you serve ההוה and obey His laws?
 1 John 2:3 And we do know that we know him, if we keep his commandments.
 4 He that says, I know him, and does not keep his commandments, is a liar, and the truth is not in him.
 5 But whosoever keeps his word, in him is the love of Elohim perfected: therefore we know that we are in him.
 6 He that says he abides in him ought to walk as he walked.
+C-MATS

-7 Brethren, I write no new commandment to you, but an old commandment which you had from the beginning.
-The old commandment is the word which you have heard from the beginning.
-You cannot disobey ההוה 's word and say you know ההוה.
+You cannot disobey יהוה's word and say you know יהוה.
 If we mess up and fail, there is forgiveness.
-But to walk how you will and say.
-"I'll just repent later" is not acceptable.
-Also you CANNOT just say "I am a believer or bondservant of "ההוה" and not be obedient to His Word, the two go hand and hand.
+But to walk how you will and say, "I'll just repent later" is not acceptable.
+Also you CANNOT just say "I am a believer or bondservant of יהוה" and not be obedient to His Word, the two go hand and hand.

 Lip service or obedience, there is no grey areas here.
 Sin is sin and obedience is obedience.
 They cannot co-exist.

-Question: What is the difference between being a "Yahushaian" and being a bondservant, and is there a difference?
-Yes, there is a difference.
-Scripture is at the heart of a bondservant.
-A bondservant should have a total dedication of faith in זהוה, trusting Him and His word.
+A bondservant should have a total dedication of faith in איז, trusting Him and His word.
 A dedication of faith is not giving up in your walk with Him.
-If you fail, you get up, ask forgiveness and move on and learn from it.
-You don't stay a week at grief motel because you failed once.
-It's a total and complete single mindedness to living life for ההה, and having a close relationship and friendship with ההה.
-Yes, you can be friends with יהוה.
-Most of all it's seeking to make יהוה 's heart and will your own, this means love.
-Yahusha's ministry was founded on Love. יהוה so loved the world He sent His Son to die for our sins.
-Love is and always should be our motivator. 's love, not our own or the world's misguided love, but a 1 Corinthians 13 love.
-This love puts others above ourselves.
+If you sin, ask forgiveness and learn from it and go forward.
+You don't stay a week grieving over your sin, because you failed once.
+It's a total and complete single mindedness to living life for איז, and having a close relationship and friendship with with Yes, you can be friends with ministry was founded on Love. איז heart and will your own, this means love.
+Yahusha's ministry was founded on Love. איז so loved the world He sent His Son to die for our sins.
+Love is and always should be our motivator. איז slove, not our own or the world's misguided love, but a 1 Corinthians 13 love.
+This love puts others above our own life.
 A love that's willing to give more than just a word of well wishing like James 2 says, A love that remembers those in need.

-7 And if sells a man This daughter to be a female servant, she will not leave as the menservants do.
+Exodus 21:7 And if sells a man את־ his daughter to be a female servant, she will not leave as the menservants do.
 C-MATS